MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/installation/install-sara-from-intune.md

 ---
-title: Install and maintain SaRA tool from a network share
+title: Deploy the SaRA tool using Microsoft Intune
-description: Learn how to install SaRA from a network share and update the SaRA files so that SaRA installations use the latest files.
+description: Learn how to deploy SaRA to multiple users using Microsoft Intune.
 author: todmccoy
 ms.author: v-maqiu
 manager: dcscontentpm